sullof/require-or-mock/README.md

 The inline mock has priority on the mock config file.

-If no mock is specified, an empty object will be returned.
+If no mock is specified, it will return an empty object.

 ## Just 3 params